-The Senate substitute provides that no public body shall issue or use a job order contract (JOC) solely for the purpose of receiving professional architectural or engineering (A/E) services; however, such services may be included in a job order if they are incidental and directly related to the job and do not exceed \$25,000 per job order or \$75,000 per contract term.
-This is a change from the introduced version of the bill and the version passed by the

-House, which prohibited procurement of architectural or engineering services through a job order contract.
+The substitute bill provides that no public body shall issue or use a job order contract (JOC) solely for the purpose of receiving professional architectural or engineering (A/E) services; however, such services may be included in a job order if they are incidental and directly related to the job and do not exceed \$25,000 per job order or \$75,000 per contract term.
+This is a change from the introduced version of the bill, which prohibited procurement of architectural or engineering services through a job order contract.
 The Commonwealth has not yet implemented JOC; therefore, this restriction is not expected to impact current procurement practices or costs.
 If JOC is implemented for construction services in the future, the A/E JOC restrictions could limit potential administrative efficiencies if the A/E services needed to complete the construction project exceed the \$25,000 cap per order or \$75,000 cap per contract term, in which case a separate A/E procurement process would be required.